Kajabi Pricing - Is It Too Expensive?

 Where do they fall short?

-However, both competitors have notable gaps that limit their effectiveness.
-Thinkific needs users to manage separate platforms for email marketing capabilities.
+However, the competitors have notable gaps that limit their effectiveness.
+FreshLearn offers limited customization options; Thinkific requires users to manage email marketing separately.

 Teachable's email marketing, while included, remains basic compared to the advanced automation and funnel integration that Kajabi provides natively.